Skip to content

 Greater Manchester BikeSafe

 As Police motorcyclists in Greater Manchester Police we know that it is our training that keeps us safe.
 We recommend that all motorcyclists should invest in themselves and their own safety by taking part in these informal educational sessions to improve their riding ability.
 BikeSafe is the first step towards safer, more fulfilling and hopefully lifelong riding.
-Greater Manchester Police has a team of Police Officers all of whom are advanced Police motorcyclists, they have all recently passed their National Observers qualification run by the IAM and MCR500.
+Greater Manchester Police has a team of Police Officers all of whom are Advanced Police Motorcyclists.
 They are all highly motivated, professional and enthusiastic to help and encourage you.
 We are also supported by a selection of National Instructors/Observers from the Institute of Advanced Motorists and MCR 500, who are all Police Support Volunteers.

 Workshop content

-When you book, you will also be given immediate access to nine essential eLearning videos.
-These cover: attitude, IPSGA, cornering, overtaking, group riding, junctions, hazards, observation and filtering.
+When you book your BikeSafe workshop, you will be given immediate access to nine essential eLearning videos.
+These cover attitude, IPSGA, cornering, overtaking, group riding, junctions, hazards, observation and filtering.
 Your observed ride feedback will be aligned to these core aspects of roadcraft.
+Please make sure you complete your eLearning before the day of your observed ride.

-With your eLearning and online class complete, your observed ride will start approximately 10:00am.
+On the day, your observed ride will start at approximately 10:00am.
 We aim to spend between two and three hours on the road, with a ratio of one observer to no more than two motorcyclists.
 We will alternate having one motorcyclist at the front and one motorcyclist to the rear.
-We will hold a number of road-side debriefs and conclude with a more comprehensive debrief at the end of your observed ride which you will receive in email format.
+We will hold a number of roadside debriefs and conclude with a more comprehensive debrief at the end of your observed ride which you will receive in email format.

 If you would like to bring a pillion there is no charge.
 Our workshops are open to all riders of machines from 125cc and up with a full motorcycle licence.